sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 Issue:
 FileName: DatabaseUtil.java
 Line No: 57 , 58
 The code in this file is prone to a this vulnerability.
 This type of vulnerability occurs when an application allows an attacker to specify the classes to be loaded dynamically.
-In code, the class to be loaded (connectionDriver) is obtained from an external source which is passed as an method parameter.If the value of connectionDriver is controlled by an external, untrusted source (such as user input or data from an untrusted network), it can lead to security issues.
+In code, the class to be loaded (connectionDriver) is obtained from an external source which is passed as an method parameter.
+If the value of connectionDriver is controlled by an external, untrusted source (such as user input or data from an untrusted network), it can lead to security issues.
 An attacker might manipulate this input to load a malicious class, which could potentially lead to various security risks, including code execution vulnerabilities.
-The Lien no 58 also poses a potential threat for log injection attacks.
+Line 58 also poses a potential threat for log injection attacks.
-Mitigation: To mitigate this risk, input validation and sanitization needs to be performed on the user or any externally provided input.Consider implementing security policies to restrict the classes that can be loaded dynamically based on certain criteria.
+Mitigation: To mitigate this risk, input validation and sanitization needs to be performed on the user or any externally provided input.
+Consider implementing security policies to restrict the classes that can be loaded dynamically based on certain criteria.

 ### CWE-321: Use of Hard-coded Cryptographic Key